harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages.md

 ## Limitations

 * Harness supports only Jira fields of type `Option`, `Array`, `Any`, `Number`, `Date`, and `String`.
 Harness does not integrate with Jira fields that manage users, issue links, or attachments.
 This means that Jira fields like Assignee and Sprint are not accessible in Harness' Jira integration.
+You can add unsupported Jira fields using an HTTP step.
+For more details, go to [Use the HTTP step to set unsupported fields when creating Jira issues](/kb/continuous-delivery/articles/create-cascading-fields-jira/).

+Harness does not integrate with Jira fields that manage issue links or attachments.
+This means that Jira fields like Assignee and Sprint are not accessible in Harness' Jira integration.

 ## Add a Jira Update step